 Thankfully, there are many effective treatment options.

-- Bladder diary and pelvic floor education
+- pelvic floor education

-- Instruction/training of the pelvic floor muscles during lifting and exertion coupled with proper breathing
+- instruction/training of the pelvic floor muscles during lifting and exertion coupled with proper breathing

-- Pelvic floor muscle re-education/strengthening/training using biofeedback
+- pelvic floor muscle re-education/strengthening/down training/endurance/timing using biofeedback

-- Instruction in proper posture for fecal elimination
+- instruction in proper posture for fecal elimination

-- Internal therapeutic ultrasound
+- internal therapeutic ultrasound

 - Electrical stimulation for pelvic floor re-education and strengthening (as needed)

-- Abdominal stabilization/Core 4 exercises for pelvic girdle support
+- Abdominal stabilization/Core 4 exercises/

 Our specially trained therapists design a individualized program, which includes a detailed home exercise program with on-going patient education.